 - If the respondent is a faculty member, an official from the Provost’s Office or designee will be appointed.

-- If the respondent is any other employee, an official from the Office of Human Resources will be appointed.
+- If the respondent is any other employee, an official from the Office of Finance and Administration will be appointed.

 In cases of sexual misconduct, the Wittenberg Chief of Police or the Chief’s designee may be asked to support criminal filings.